rmfatemi/synflood-attack-detection/README.md

 send them on the wire, capture them, match requests and replies, and much more.
 Scapy can easily handle most classical tasks like scanning, tracerouting, probing, unit tests, attacks or network discovery.
-It can replace hping, arpspoof, arp-sk, arping, p0f and even some parts of Nmap, tcpdump, and tshark).
+It can replace hping, arpspoof, arp-sk, arping, p0f and even some parts of Nmap, tcpdump, and tshark.

 In order to test the detection algorithm, I used Kali Metasploit framework.
 The Metasploit Project is a computer security project that provides information